MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/show-relevant-search-results.md

  **Using query transforms**

 You can configure a query transform to replace properties of a query, such as the result source that the query will use to get search results, or the sort order that it will use when it displays search results.
-[Learn more](understanding-query-transforms.md).
+[Understanding query transforms](https://support.office.com/article/b31631a5-0c1f-436e-8061-fd807bb96ae1).

  **Manage result sources**